Caring for the Blue Torch Cactus

 Water

-Regarding watering, less is more for the Blue Torch Cactus.
+When it comes to watering, less is more for the Blue Torch Cactus.
 Like most cacti, it is drought-tolerant and stores water in its thick, ribbed structure.
 During the growing season (spring and summer), water the cactus deeply but allow the soil to dry out completely between waterings.
 In winter, reduce watering significantly, as this is its dormant period.
-Overwatering is the biggest risk with this plant, so it's important to avoid soggy soil, which can lead to root rot.
+Overwatering is the biggest risk with this plant, so avoid soggy soil, which can lead to root rot.

 Humidity

 This cactus is built for arid environments and prefers low humidity levels.
-In fact, too much humidity can promote fungal issues and rot.
-If you live in a humid climate, it's best to ensure good air circulation around the plant.
-Indoors, you won't need to worry much about humidity as most homes provide the dry air it loves.
+Too much humidity can promote fungal issues and rot.
+If you live in a humid climate, ensure good air circulation around the plant.
+Indoors, most homes provide the dry air it loves, so you won’t need to worry about humidity.

 Soil